 top of page

 Garry Bertholf is an assistant professor in the Department of African American Studies at Wesleyan University.
 His research and teaching focus on Africana literature and literary criticism, critical theory, and Black intellectual history.
-His work has appeared in Anthurium: A Caribbean Studies JournalJournal of Popular Music Studies, south: a scholarly journal (formerly The Southern Literary Journal), Viewpoint Magazine, DiacritikThe Martyrs Shuffle, The Philosophical Quarterly, the Nation Divided series at the University of Virginia Press, and the Faulkner and Yoknapatawpha series at the University Press of Mississippi.
+His work has appeared or is forthcoming in Anthurium: A Caribbean Studies JournalJournal of Popular Music Studies, south: a scholarly journal (formerly The Southern Literary Journal), Viewpoint Magazine, DiacritikThe Martyrs Shuffle, The Philosophical Quarterly, the Nation Divided series at the University of Virginia Press, the Faulkner and Yoknapatawpha series at the University Press of Mississippi, and the Options for Teaching series of the Modern Language Association of America.
 He is also the author of Black Sophists: A Critique of Demagoguery (Ph.D.
 Diss., University of Pennsylvania, 2013) and paired transcriptions of John Coltranes 1957 Carnegie Hall performances of Thelonious Monks Epistrophy.”
 Professor Bertholfs current book project (tentatively titled The Black Charismatic: Demagoguery and the Politics of Affect”) has been supported by a residential faculty fellowship at Wesleyans Center for the Humanities and by the Provost Fellowship (also at Wesleyan).
 He is currently an advisory board member at the Center for the Humanities and Co-Director of the inaugural Africana Studies Colloquium Series at Wesleyan.

 Before joining the faculty at Wesleyan, Dr. Bertholf was an Andrew W. Mellon Visiting Faculty Fellow in the Humanities Unbounded Initiative at Duke University and an assistant professor of English and Africana Studies at Davidson College, where he was elected to honorary membership in the Omicron Delta Kappa Honor Society by the Delta Circles graduating class of 2019.
 Prior to that he was an assistant professor of Digital Rhetorics, Comparative Media, and Civic Culture in the Department of English at Clemson University, where he received the Award of Distinction from the National Scholars Programs graduating class of 2017 as well as the 2015-2016 Faculty Member of the Year Award from the former College of Architecture, Arts, and Humanities.